Perhaps no other piece of equipment defines ‘odd object’ strength training like workout sandbags do.

 They’re awkward to move, require core strength and stability to handle, and offer a different strength training stimulus than barbells or dumbbells.

-Training with sandbags can make you fitter, stronger, and better at CrossFit.
+Training with an exercise sandbag can make you fitter, stronger, and better at CrossFit.
+So what is the ultimate sandbag?

 In A Hurry?